You may have heard the term “Mexican Carry”. What is it and should you be using it?

 Is Mexican Style Carry Legal?

-Yes, Mexican-style concealed carry is legal in all 50 states where you are legally permitted to carry a concealed firearm.
-While it’s legal, it’s not recommended due to the safety concerns that come with carrying a firearm in a waistband without a holster to prevent accidental drops or discharges.
+Indeed, Mexican-style concealed carry is legally permissible in all 50 states where carrying a concealed firearm is allowed by law.
+However, it is important to note that while it may be legal, it is generally not recommended due to the safety concerns associated with carrying a firearm in the waistband without the use of a holster.

 OUR RECOMMENDED TACTICAL GEAR LIST: